lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \newslide{Input Density}

-\notes{The total variance of the function gives us the overal variation of the function across the domain of inputs, as represented by the probability density, $p(\inputVector)$.
+\notes{The total variance of the function gives us the overall variation of the function across the domain of inputs, as represented by the probability density, $p(\inputVector)$.
 Normally, we perform analysis by assuming that,}
 $$
 p(\inputVector) = \prod_{i=1}^\dataDim p(\inputScalar_i)
 $$